Telework in the private sector

 In the public sector

-Telework refers to any form of work organization in which work which could also have been carried out on the employer's premises is carried out by an employee outside those premises.
+Teleworking is a form of work organization in which work which could have been carried out on the employer's premises is carried out by an employee off the premises.
+The employee must be voluntary.
+It uses information and communication technologies.
+The implementation of telework must comply with certain rules.
+We are taking stock of the regulations.

 Telework can be implemented as part of a collective agreement or a charter drawn up by the employer.